Effective process

 Step 2: Get feedback from the people involved

 Getting feedback is a great way to determine how well your processes are working.
-And it’s a great way for team members to determine how well they are performing their assigned tasks within the processes.
+And it’s a good opportunity for team members to determine how well they are performing their assigned tasks within the process.

-Getting feedback from employees who work with the process every day is important because these are the people who understand the process the best.
+Getting feedback from employees who work with the process every day is important because they are the people who understand the process the best.
 If they feel like they are not included, it can lead to pushback and frustration when you try to implement changes.
-On the other hand, if you show that you value their input, they are more likely to execute your changes.
+On the other hand, if you show that you value their input, you’ll likely get better follow-through.

-To get their feedback, you’ll want to ask the people involved questions like:
+To get their feedback, ask team members involved questions like:

 • Is the process consistent across the team?